tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/VirtueMart.md

 6. Finally, click _**Save**_ or _**Save & Close**_ button.
 At this point, your customers can pay with PayU Latam using the VirtueMart shopping cart.

 ## Configuration variables
-Regardless of the VirtueMart version you use, set ands configure the following variables in your plugin:
+Regardless of the VirtueMart version you use, set and configure the following variables in your plugin:

 | Field                                | Value                                                                                 |
 |--------------------------------------|---------------------------------------------------------------------------------------|